 To date, four fully illustrated white bootleg arcade games have surfaced – Ladybug, Mr. Do!, Jungle Prowl and a Train themed game (Working guess D-Rail).
-When I picked up my Mr. Do! in 2009 I noticed a tiny logo on both sides of the cabinet that looked like an Eye nestled inside of a letter G. Now we have a theory on the company that goes with that logo.
+When I picked up my Mr. Do! in 2009 I noticed a tiny logo on both sides of the cabinet that looked like an Eye nestled inside of a letter G. Finally, we now have a theory on the company that goes with that logo.

 Lately I’ve been doing a fair amount of research on those little arcade companies in the 80′s, and how they managed to do business.
 It was in that process that I got exposure to a company by the name of Eagle Conversions Inc. I was surprised that some simple searches in the common places turn up little to nothing about them.
 One mention of Eagle Conversions on a set of The Glob instructions and a little bit of research led me to find a possible connection to Magic Electronics.

 I’ve already spent way too much of time my holiday time off doing arcade research.
 One area of research – Trying to identify the game of another white, illustrated artwork bootleg cabinet.
 This makes 4 distinct cabinets I’ve seen – check it out.

 For seven years I’ve been writing about a weird Mr. Do! cabinet, a white cabinet with illustrated artwork.
 There have been a number of cabinets with the same shape, and the artwork is similar, including a pink themed Ladybug.
 In Aug.
 2009, I had an indication that this style of cabinet was licensed and product by Tehkan.

 Today, I have a different theory – with some new photo insights.